Vlad Batrîncea: Political position

-As a member of the PSRM, Batrîncea is known for his strong pro-Russian stance, supporting Moldova's accession to the Eurasian Economic Union (Moldova currently has observer status in this organization).
+As a member of the PSRM, Batrîncea is known for his strong pro-Russian stance, supporting Moldova's accession to the Eurasian Economic Union (Moldova currently has observer status in this organisation).
 He is also known for his populist rhetoric.
+In April 2022, Batrîncea led a failed attempt by the PSRM to dismiss Octavian Armașu as governor of the National Bank of Moldova.

+Regarding the Russian invasion of Ukraine Batrîncea stated on 16 June 2023: "Russia is to blame for this war, and other politicians and important countries of the world are responsible for this war.
+I am talking about those who fuel militaristic rhetoric in every possible way."

 Controversies

 On 10 December 2015, in the applause of his fellow party colleagues, Batrîncea destroyed the map of Greater Romania, a gesture in protest against an order of the Ministry of Education through which the map was to be distributed, by donation from an association, as teaching material, in the education system for use in history lessons.
 The next day, Liberal Deputy Alina Zotea addressed a request to Romanian President Klaus Iohannis, asking him to declare Batrîncea persona non grata and to ban him from entering Romania.
 Romanian Ambassador to Moldova Marius Lazurca did not consider Batrîncea's move an offense against his country.
 “A Moldovan politician wanted to demonstratively destroy an object with teaching use.
 Some of the deputies from Mr Batrîncea's party found it appropriate to applaud this gesture.
 Along with Mr Batrîncea was the Former Prime-Minister Zinaida Greceanîi, who did not applaude, which I find to be a proof of wisdom and moderation", said the ambassador.
 In 2018 Batrîncea stated that he did not regret his action, saying it was not an anti-Romanian gesture, but against a non-existing country.
 In 2021, the unionist deputy Vasile Șoimaru (PAS) gave Batrîncea another map of Greater Romania, saying "I found a destroyed map six years ago.
 If you allow me, I will return it to the one who may be sorry he did so then.
 Even if he is not sorry, I give him this map and ask him not to do it again if he wants to remain a colleague with us".